 Download the event presentation here: 2GI W2 PPT Final

-Join us for the second of our four-part Working Practices series where speakers will share replicable, creative strategies they have used to deliver 2Gen services to families, youth and children with immigrant status issues.
+During the second of our four-part Working Practices series speakers shared replicable, creative strategies they have used to deliver 2Gen services to families, youth and children with immigrant status issues.

 Demonstrating the range of issues that can affect families in which some are citizens or permanent residents and others lack formal documentation, the Migration Policy Institute estimates that at least 14.4 million individuals in the United States live in mixed-status families that were excluded from initial 2020 COVID-19 stimulus payments.

-Hear program staff from Chicago Commons, On the Move, and the Napa Valley Community Foundation share stories on making sure all family members are supported, healthy, and feel welcome and safe in their place.
-Come learn strategies that build staff capacity and cross-organization collaboration to help undocumented customers, and ways to access emergency funding for immigrant families.
+Watch the video recording to hear program staff from Chicago Commons, On the Move, and the Napa Valley Community Foundation share stories on making sure all family members are supported, healthy, and feel welcome and safe in their place.
+Learn strategies that build staff capacity and cross-organization collaboration to help undocumented customers, and ways to access emergency funding for immigrant families.

 Karen Murrell, President, Higher Heights Consulting